 “There’s nothing that taught me more than caddying.
 I look at the path (it can put kids on) — that’s the key.
 You put a kid in caddying and it gives them the opportunity to be a successful student, gives them that work ethic, teaches them how to be self-sufficient and gives them the drive to get better.”

-The goal for the Brown Deer and Meadowbrook Caddie Academies in 2018 is to continue developing about 10-12 caddies from last summer and begin the process for 5-7 new participants with both programs starting Mid-June and continuing into Mid-August.
+The goal for the Brown Deer, Nagawaukee, Westmoor and Meadowbrook Caddie Academies in 2019 is to continue developing about 10-12 caddies from last summer and begin the process for 5-7 new participants with both programs starting Mid-June and continuing into Mid-August.

 Participants will commit to caddying at least three days per week for the 8-week session, meaning the program could lead to 400 loops or more for the Academy caddies.
 Kids are selected in part based upon character, grades, financial need, and their summer-long commitment to the program.

-Initially, priority will be placed on younger and less-experienced caddies, age 14, who will work exclusively at Brown Deer and Meadowbrook during the two-year training period.
+Initially, priority will be placed on younger and less-experienced caddies, age 13, who will work exclusively at Brown Deer, Nagawaukee, Westmoor and Meadowbrook during the two-year training period.
 In future years, the hope is that caddies who have “graduated” from the Academy will be made available then as fully trained and experienced caddies for opportunities at other area courses.
-This has proven true, as six experienced caddies from 2015 are now at Lake Geneva Country Club and more from 2016 will find new home courses!
+This has proven true, as six experienced caddies from the Brown Deer program in 2018 will be moving to new courses in the area as fully trained and experienced caddies!

 Educational Grants of $200 will be paid biweekly to the caddies, program participants are expected to attend leadership training and caddie training one hour each week, and the caddies are required to complete three hours of community service over the summer.

 Each year, new candidates attend training sessions before officially starting the Academy program.
-Brown Deer and Meadowbrook will be used for the training sessions, conducted by Directors, volunteers, and Caddie Academy Board Members.
+Brown Deer, Nagawaukee, Westmoor and Meadowbrook will be used for the training sessions, conducted by Directors, volunteers, and Caddie Academy Board Members.

-Jim Bunch, past president of the WGA, is obviously a big proponent of programs that encourage the use of caddies.
+Jim Bunch, past president of the Western Golf Association/Evans Scholar Foundation, is obviously a big proponent of programs that encourage the use of caddies.

 “Golfers who have never used a caddie, then do it, they find it’s the best way to play the game,” Bunch said recently.
 “When they have a caddie, they get it.
 And they’re helping kids in the process.””